 A utility for flashing the VBOB PROMs.
-Without options, this command flashes the VBOB hardware with VBOB PROM images that are located in /usr/dmedia/ucode/vbob.
+Without options, this utility flashes the VBOB hardware with VBOB PROM images that are located in /usr/dmedia/ucode/vbob.
 If you want to use inst to automatically update the firmware, make sure VBOB is connected to your system.
 If VBOB is not connected, a message appears that reminds you to connect VBOB to the system.
-To execute this command, Superuser privileges are required.
+To execute this utility, enter vbob_flash.
+Superuser privileges are required.